This cauliflower mac and cheese recipe is a perfect fit for your healthy eating routine.

 Once a silky sauce is achieved, it’s time for seasonings.
 We kept things simple and only used salt, pepper, and garlic powder.

 Finally, stir in some heavy cream to take the richness up a level, and the delicious cream sauce is complete.
 All that’s left to do is toss it with the cauliflower, top everything with cheese, and wait for the oven to do its job.
+Kind of like our Twice-Baked Cauliflower Recipe and this Cauliflower Parmesan Recipe.

 How to Make Cauliflower Mac and Cheese